pileofwolves/finmer/Docs/content/tutorial/part1.md

 ## Linking with the base game

 We'll need to link the Core module.
-Finmer doesn't yet know that we intend to make use of the base game, so we need to tell it that.
-This lets us import and use all its stuff in our mod.
+Finmer doesn't yet know that we intend to add stuff on top of the base game, so we need to tell it that.

 ![Module Settings button](/images/Tutorial01ModSettingsButton.png)

 Click the 🏷️ `Module Settings` button on the Toolbar.
 Here, we need to add Core as a dependency so that we can build upon the content provided by the base game.
 Under the Dependencies menu, click on the `Add` button and locate `Core.furball` on your computer.
-It's  Add it, save your module and then reload the editor (such as by reopening your project).
+It's in the Modules folder of your game download.
+Add it, save your module and then reload the editor (such as by reopening your project).

 Adding a module as a dependency means telling Finmer that your module requires these others also.
 All content of your dependencies - like scenes and items - will then become available anywhere you can choose such assets in your module.